Co-adaptation: Bacteria and bacteriophage

 Gene blocks in bacterial genomes are sequences of genes, co-located on the chromosome, that are evolutionarily conserved across numerous taxa.
-Some conserved blocks are operons, where the genes are cotranscribed to polycistonic mRNA, and such operons are often associated with a single function such as a metabolic pathway or a protein complex.
+Some conserved blocks are operons, where the genes are cotranscribed to polycistronic mRNA, and such operons are often associated with a single function such as a metabolic pathway or a protein complex.
 The co-location of genes with related function and the preservation of these relationships over evolutionary time indicates that natural selection has been operating to maintain a co-adaptive benefit.

 As the early mapping of genes on the bacteriophage T4 chromosome progressed, it became evident that the arrangement of the genes is far from random.
 Genes with like functions tend to fall into clusters and appear to be co-adapted to each other.
 For instance genes that specify proteins employed in bacteriophage head morphogenesis are tightly clustered.
 Other examples of apparently co-adapted clusters are the genes that determine the baseplate wedge, the tail fibers, and DNA polymerase accessory proteins.
 In other cases where the structural relationship of the gene products is not as evident, a co-adapted clustering based on functional interaction may also occur.
 Thus Obringer proposed that a specific cluster of genes, centered around the imm and spackle genes encodes proteins adapted for competition and defense at the DNA level.

 Organs

 Similar to traits on a genetic level, aspects of organs can also be subject to co-adaptation.
 For example, slender bones can have similar performance in regards to bearing daily loads as thicker bones, due to slender bones having more mineralized tissue.
 This means that slenderness and the level of mineralization have probably been co-adapted.
 However, due to being harder than thick bones, slender bones are generally less pliant and more prone to breakage, especially when subjected to more extreme load conditions.

 Weakly electric fish are capable of creating a weak electric field using an electric organ.
-These electric fields can be used to communicate between individuals through electric organ discharges (EOD), which can be further modulated to create context-specific signals called ‘chirps’.
+These electric fields can be used to communicate between individuals through electric organ discharges (EOD), which can be further modulated to create context-specific signals called 'chirps'.
 Fish can sense these electric fields and signals using electroreceptors.
 Research on ghost knifefish indicates that the signals produced by electric fish and the way they are received might be co-adapted, as the environment in which the fish resides (both physical and social) influences selection for the chirps, EODs, and detection.
 Interactions between territorial fish favour different signal parameters than interactions within social groups of fish.